microsoft/pxt-adafruit/olddocs/js/lessons/pong.md

 * learn how to repeat code in the background forever
 * learn how to conditionally run code depending on whether a condition is true or not
 * learn how to run code when an input button is pressed
-* learn how to show a string on the micro:bit's LED screen
+* learn how to show a string on the @boardname@'s LED screen
 * learn how to turn on a LED light on the LED screen.
 Learn how to specify which LED using x, y coordinates
 * learn how to turn off a LED light on the LED screen.
 Learn how to specify which LED using x, y coordinates
 * learn how to pause your code for the specified number of milliseconds